cynicalico/cynicalico/README.md

-Hi, I'm Beau(regarde)!
+Hi, I'm Bo!
 I'm a grad student working on my Master's in Computer Science.<br>

 I am primarily interested in computer graphics, moreso visualization than games.
 I work primarily in C++.<br>
 I'm also well-versed in Python, especially for automation, and I have dabbled in a number of other languages (C#, Ruby, etc).<br>